 Section 16 applies to those who complain about our services

 16. When we receive a complaint from a person we make up a file containing the details of the complaint.
 This normally contains the identity of the complainant and any other individuals involved in the complaint.

 We will only use the personal information we collect to process the complaint and to check on the level of service we provide.
 We usually have to disclose the complainant's identity to whoever the complaint is about.
 If a complainant doesn't want information identifying him or her to be disclosed, we will try to respect that.
 However, it may not be possible to handle a complaint on an anonymous basis.
-We may need to provide personal information collected and processed in relation to complaints to the British Acupuncture Council or our insurance company.
+We may need to provide personal information collected and processed in relation to complaints or our insurance company.

 We will keep personal information contained in complaint files in line with our retention policy.
 This means that information relating to a complaint will be retained for two years from closure.
 It will be retained in a secure environment and access to it will be restricted according to the 'need to know' principle.